TOP

 Package Itinerary

-During this tour, we will discover the "Cinque Terre", the five lands: five fishermen's villages between sea and sky, where time seems to have stopped...
+During this tour, we will discover the Cinque Terre, the "Five Lands"—five picturesque fishing villages nestled between the sea and the sky, where time seems to have stood still.

-Dinner at a typical restaurant and overnight at the hotel
+Dinner at a typical restaurant and overnight at the hotel.

-Dinner and overnight at the hotel
+Dinner and overnight at the hotel.

-Visit of Monterosso, the largest and most populated of the five villages.
-We will visit the ancient church of Saint John and have a walk along the sea.
+We will visit the ancient Church of Saint John and enjoy a walk along the seafront.
 Free time for shopping.

 Explore More About Manarola: